MysteryVibe’s Stephanie Alys talks about a pleasurable future

 CNN gets a first-of-its-kind waiver to fly drones over crowds

 The MysteryVibe is a snake-shaped vibrator that took the Internet by storm and is still going strong.
-This week I talked to the co-founder of the company, Stephanie Alys, about the future of pleasure and sextoys.
+This week I talked to the co-founder of the company, Stephanie Alys, about the future of pleasure and sex toys.
 It’s safe to say that this episode of Technotopia is a little NSFW.

 The future, suggests Alys, will feature smart tools that will help with our sex lives and our relationships.
 The world is going to get a lot weirder, that’s for sure.